DraconicVision/Git-Documentation/README.md

 > git remote add origin <!--SSH URL to the repo here-->

 ***
+## Git log

+If you wish to check all the recent commits and merges simply do
+> git log

+This will display your logs in terminal.
+***
 ## Git Branching
 **Source**: *https://www.youtube.com/watch?v=QG44fDn_PMc&list=PLnTRniWXnjf_abqo7qnrPsqo148VRYxjv&index=4*
 **Note**:   Remember, **all code in the master branch should be functioning** and ready for production.
 Use other branches for